hema1304/Flask-Todo__WebApp/README.md

 # Flask_Todo-Web-App
-This is a TODO web application built using Flask, a micro framework written in python, uses SQLAlchemy to interact with the database.
+This is a TODO web application built using Flask, a micro framework written in python.

-This is a simple web application built using flask and python It uses SQLAlchemy to interact with the SQLite database.
+It uses SQLAlchemy to interact with the SQLite database.
 It allows user to do the basic CRUD operations.